Virtuouz/sopris/src/events/20240211-SuperBowl.md

 *  **Music:**
 Groove to the rhythm of music, adding an extra layer of excitement to the evening.

-Whether you're here for the game, the food, the prizes, or the camaraderie, the Super Bowl Watch Party, sponsored by the Four Jacks Hotel, is the place to be on game day.
+Whether you're here for the game, the food, the prizes, or the camaraderie, the Super Bowl Watch Party, sponsored by the Four Jacks Hotel/Casino and Sopris restaurant, is the place to be on game day.
 Mark your calendar, gather your friends, and join us for an unforgettable Super Bowl celebration.
 Let's make this game day legendary together!